Delivering value, not just the solution

 When you are in the business of selling services or expertise, you will face competition.
-Nowadays a global competition where (y)our competitors take on various shapes and sizes.
-So when an organisation goes on the market looking for certain services, this organisation probably has a predefined set of requirements for the provider.
+Nowadays this means a global competition where (y)our competitors take on various shapes and sizes.
+So when an organization goes on the market looking for certain services, this organization probably has a predefined set of requirements for the provider.
 These can change over time, but some basics are set at the beginning.

 What is the client actually buying?